Lednice–Valtice Cultural Landscape

 The Lednice–Valtice Cultural Landscape (also Lednice–Valtice Area or Lednice–Valtice Complex, Lednicko-valtický areál) is a cultural-natural landscape complex of 283.09 km2 in the South Moravian Region of the Czech Republic.
 It comprises the municipalities of Lednice, Valtice and Hlohovec, and the rural area of Břeclav.

-In 1996, the Lednice-Valtice Area was registered on the UNESCO World Heritage List because of its unique mix of Baroque, Neolassical, and neo-Gothic architecture, and its history as a cultural landscape designed intentionally by a single family.
+In 1996, the Lednice-Valtice Area was registered on the UNESCO World Heritage List because of its unique mix of Baroque, Neoclassical, and neo-Gothic architecture, and its history as a cultural landscape designed intentionally by a single family.
 It is adjacent to the Pálava Landscape Protected Area (Pálava Biosphere Reserve), a biosphere reserve registered by UNESCO several years before.
 The close proximity of two cultural landscapes protected by UNESCO is unique.